Frame Guidance: Training-Free Guidance for Frame-Level Control in Video Diffusion Models: Introduction

 In this work, we propose \fg, a novel guidance method for VDMs that is model-agnostic, training-free, and supports a wide range of controllable video generation tasks using frame-level signals.
-As illustrated in \autoref{fig:concept}, \fg steers the video generation process by applying guidance to selected frames based on frame-level signals, which produce temporally coherent video.
+As illustrated in \autoref{fig:concept}, \fg steers the video generation process by applying guidance to selected frames based on frame-level signals, which produce temporally coherent videos.

-We present two core components for efficient and flexible frame-level guidance.
+We present two core components for effective and flexible frame-level guidance.
 First, we introduce \emph{latent slicing}, a simple latent decoding technique that enables efficient training-free guidance for large-scale VDMs.
 Based on temporally local patterns of video encoding, we propose to decode only the short temporal slices of the video latent for computing the guidance loss.
 Furthermore, we present \emph{video latent optimization} (VLO), a novel latent update strategy designed for precise control of the video diffusion process.
-Observing that the overall layout of the frames is largely determined in the first few inference steps, we apply deterministic optimization at the early stages for globally coherent layout, and employ stochastic optimization until the mid-stage for refining the details.
+As the overall layout of the frames is largely determined in the first few inference steps~\citep{wu2024freeinit}, we apply deterministic optimization at the early stages for globally coherent layout, and employ stochastic optimization until the mid-stage for refining the details.

 \fg is applicable to general frame-level control tasks, as shown in \autoref{fig:figure1}, including keyframe-guided generation, stylized video generation, and looped video generation.
-In particular, \fg supports general input conditions, such as depth maps, sketches, and color blocks as shown in \autoref{fig:figure1}(d,e,f).
+In particular, \fg supports general input conditions, such as depth maps, sketches, and color blocks.
 We demonstrate that \fg consistently produces superior results on frame-level control tasks across various VDMs~\citep{yang2025cogvideox, hacohen2024ltx, wan2025}.